Elections 101

 Register to Vote Online

-If you will be 18 years old by election day (3/19) you should register to vote!
+If you will be 18 years old by primary election day (8/6) you should register to vote!
 You do not need to be 18 to register, you just have to be 18 by election day.

 CONSIDER VOTING BY MAIL

 It’s free, easy, and safe to vote by mail in Kansas!
-For this unique election, that very likely happens during your Spring Break, voting by mail is a great way to make sure you participate.
 Any voter in Kansas can choose to vote by mail, no reason needed.
 You just need to request a mail-in ballot before each election.

 We love voting by mail because you have time to go over your ballot and are able to return it on your schedule.
 When you get your ballot, mail it back (right away is best), take it to your dropbox location/an early voting site, or take it to your polling place on Election day.